vradarserver/vrs/README.md

 You can probably use versions of Visual Studio 2015 as long as you install the .NET 4.6.1 targeting pack and TypeScript 2.3, but I haven't tried it.

+## Overview
+* **InterfaceFactory**: Exposes a static class called *Factory* that can create new instances of classes that implement interfaces.
+Used everywhere.
+* **VirtualRadar.Interface**: Where all of the interfaces, enums, attributes and simple helper classes live.
+Everything has a reference to this.
+* **VirtualRadar.Library**: Where most of the implementations of the interfaces live.
+* **VirtualRadar**: The executable assembly.
+* **VirtualRadar.Database**: Implementations of database interfaces.
+* **VirtualRadar.Headless**: Implementations of GUI elements that direct output to the console rather than a Winforms window.
+The main executable will use these implementations if it's started with the -nogui switch.
+* **VirtualRadar.Interop**: There isn't much interop in VRS but what little there is lives here.
+* **VirtualRadar.Localisation**: Where all of the translations for the main program live except for plugin translations (each plugin maintains its own RESX files) and the web site translations (which have ended up in .WebSite).
+Also has classes for manipulating string resources.
+* **VirtualRadar.Owin**: Where all of the OWIN middleware lives as well as classes for building the OWIN pipeline in a controlled manner.
+* **VirtualRadar.Resources**: Where all of the embedded images, files etc. live.
+* **VirtualRadar.WebServer**: When VRS had its own web server built around HttpListener it lived here.
+That web server has been replaced by Microsoft's Katana web server for OWIN and it's just peripheral web classes that remain.
+* **VirtualRadar.WebServer.HttpListener**: Implementations of the web server interface that use Microsoft's HttpListener-based host for
+OWIN middleware.
+* **VirtualRadar.WebSite**: The web server and web site content are kept separate.
+This is where the web site content lives.
+* **VirtualRadar.WinForms**: Where all of the dialog boxes and windows used by the program live.
+* **VirtualRadar.Service**: The executable that can install / uninstall VRS as a service, and is also the entry point for the service.
+* **Plugin.***: Optional plugins.